ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-ca.md

 ![Taint a Node](images/taint.png)

-* With `NoSchedule` taint, pods that don’t tolerate the taint can’t be schedule on the node.
+* With `NoSchedule` taint, pods that don’t tolerate the taint can’t be scheduled on the node.
 * With `PreferNoSchedule` taint, Kubernetes avoid scheduled Pods that don’t tolerate the taint.
 * With `NoExecute` taint, Pods are evicted from the Node if they are already running, additionally to not being schedulable.